Preparing a Novel for Traditional Publishing

 Sophie Playle

-How you prepare your novel for traditional publishing will vary a little depending on the exact way your agent and publisher operate, once you land them.
+How a novel is prepared for traditional publishing will vary a little depending on the exact way an agent and publisher operate, once an author lands them.
+Freelance editors should be familiar with the publishing process so they can advise authors and understand their own place in the system.

 Most publishers take on very few unsolicited manuscripts.
-That means you can’t just send them your book to consider.
-Instead, you’ll have to send them your manuscript through a literary agent.
+That means you can’t just send them a book to consider.
+Instead, authors have to send them a manuscript through a literary agent.

 Publishers aren’t doing this to be mean – only to be practical.
 By reading only submissions sent to them by agents, someone has already vetted the manuscripts and decided they’re viable in the marketplace.